meaganewaller/config/packages/eslint-config/README.md

 # @meaganewaller/eslint-config

-The ESLint configuration for TypeScript projects by meeaganealler.
+The ESLint configuration for TypeScript projects by meaganewaller.

 ## Installation